 VA determines eligibility for the HUD-VASH.
-Veterans should request assistance by contacting their local VA Homeless Program.
-A HUD-VASH case manager will collect the Veteran’s personal information to determine whether he or she is eligible.
-Generally, to be eligible for support through the HUD-VASH program, veterans must be both:
+Veterans can ask for assistance by calling the VA Homeless Program at (877) 424-3838.
+A HUD-VASH case manager will collect the Veteran’s personal information to see whether they are eligible.
+Generally, to be eligible for support through the HUD-VASH program, veterans must be:

 Veterans enrolled in HUD-VASH receive case management services from a HUD-VASH case manager.
-These services assist veterans in obtaining and sustaining permanent housing.
-Participation in case management is a requirement to receive a HUD-VASH housing voucher.
+These services help veterans get and keep permanent housing.
+The Veteran must use case management services to receive a HUD-VASH housing voucher.

-Eligible Veterans referred to a Public Housing Authority by the HUD-VASH program will need to meet additional guidelines for obtaining a voucher.
-They include:
+Eligible Veterans referred to a Public Housing Authority by the HUD-VASH program will need to meet additional guidelines before they get a voucher.
+Those include:

-- Neither the Veteran or his family members may be registered sexual offenders or individuals required to register as sexual offenders
+- Not being a registered sexual offender or individual required to register as sexual offenders,

-Veterans meeting these guidelines will be issued a housing voucher and will receive additional assistance from the HUD-VASH case manager in finding housing within a reasonable distance of a Veterans Affairs Medical Center (VAMC).
+Veterans meeting these guidelines will be issued a housing voucher and will receive help from the HUD-VASH case manager to find housing within a reasonable distance of a Veterans Affairs Medical Center (VAMC).
 A “reasonable distance” usually means one-hour travel time from the VAMC, but this may vary from state to state.

 Once housing is found, the HUD-VASH case manager will inspect the unit to make sure it is in good condition.
-If the landlord is willing to enter into a lease, then the Veteran will sign on his own behalf and the Veteran will move in to the apartment.
-The Veteran is responsible for paying their portion of the rent and the remainder will be paid by their HUD-VASH housing voucher.
+Then, if the landlord is willing to enter into a lease, the Veteran will sign the lease on their own behalf and move into the apartment.
+The Veteran is responsible for paying their part of the rent and the rest will be paid by their HUD-VASH housing voucher.